 - 1. Be admitted to Teacher Education.
 Admission to Teacher Education requires the applicant to: - a.
 Present evidence of having completed a baccalaureate degree in a teaching field in which the degree is sought from a regionally accredited institution. - b.
-Present a copy of a Class B Professional Educator's Certificate (regular master's program) . - c.
+Present a copy of a Class B Professional Educator's Certificate (regular master's program). - c.
 Present transcript(s) showing a baccalaureate degree grade point average of 2.50 or better (4.00 system). - d.
-Purchase Live-Text.
+Purchase Live-Text by Watermark.

 Pre-Elementary Education (P-3), Alternative Class A 5th Year The alternative 5th year program is for applicants who do not hold a baccalaureate degree in a teaching field but wishes to obtain teacher certification.
 The program enables qualified candidates to acquire the knowledge and skills of an entry-level teacher while at the same time earn a Master's degree.
-In addition to specific course requirements, applicants seeking a.
-Present evidence of having completed a baccalaureate degree from a regionally accredited institution. - b.
-Present transcript(s) showing a baccalaureate degree grade point average of 2.50 or better (4.00 system). - c.
-Complete all undergraduate deficiencies. - d.
-Purchase Live-Text by Watermark.
+In addition to specific course requirements, applicants seeking admission must: